Selling a House ‘As Is’ in Maryland

 An as-is home sale means the property is sold without any improvements or repairs.
 When a seller lists a house as-is, they are opting not to accommodate buyers’ requests for repairs or offer credits for any needed fixes.

-An as-is sale also may indicate that the functionality and longevity of certain components of the home, such as a stove on its last legs or an older roof, is not guaranteed.
+It indicates that the functionality and longevity of certain components of the home, such as a stove on its last legs or an older roof, are not guaranteed.

 When selling a house as-is, the general condition of the property should already be accounted for in the purchase price of the home to the best of the seller’s knowledge.